Tungsteno74/NPi.GPIO/README.md

     sudo python setup.py install

 Please be attention that you need use both python and sudo python to make the RPi.GPIO_NP work well.

-## Examples
-You can go to FriendlyELEC wiki to see the basic examples: http://wiki.friendlyarm.com/wiki/index.php/RPi.GPIO_NP:_RPi.GPIO_for_NanoPi_NEO/NEO2
-And the source directory test also has many demo.